stom66/cannon-collider-visualiser/README.md

 ## Switching colliders

-by default the file `src/colliders.json` is loaded.
+By default the file `src/colliders.json` is loaded.
 To use your own colliders either overwrite this file with your own or update the import statement in `_main.ts` at line #69.

 ### Sources